ReneR97/domestika-downloader/README.md

 New version developed by Chugeno, with code implementation by Claude Sonnet (Anthropic).

+⚠️ **IMPORTANT:** This tool only works with courses you have purchased.
+It cannot and should not be used to download courses you haven't bought.
+You must be the legitimate owner of the courses you want to download.

 ## Support the Project!

 If you find this tool useful, consider supporting its development!
 Your support helps maintain and improve the project.